Are there legal requirements to hiring an employee? (Employee Series)

 State Mandated Sick Leave

-We wrote about this new law for Minnesota’s Earned Sick and Safe Time (ESST) earlier.
-This is specific to employees who work in Minnesota, so if your employee works in another state, be sure to look up the requirements in that location.
+We wrote about this new law in a blog about Minnesota’s Earned Sick and Safe Time (ESST) earlier.
+This is specific to employees who work in Minnesota, so if your employee works in another state, we encourage you to look up the requirements in that location.

 Handbooks & Other Notices

-Another provision of this law states what is required to be listed on an employees paycheck.
-Namely, contact information of the company, rate of pay and total pay, all withholdings, net pay and any time off accruals, including the new MN ESST.
+The MN Wage Theft Law also lets you know what you will be required to list on your employee’s paycheck.
+This would specificaly include things like your company’s contact information, the employee’s rate of pay and total pay earned, all withholdings, net pay received, and any time-off accruals, including the new MN ESST.

-While it’s not required to provide an employee handbook to your employees, it is recommended.
-Some payroll software can help you create one for your location, or you can reach out to an attorney or HR company for assistance.
-In addition to a handbook, there are other workplace posters that are required to be visible to employees where they work.
+While it’s not required to provide an employee handbook, it is recommended.
+Some payroll software options can help you create one for your location, or you can reach out to an attorney or HR company for assistance.
+In addition to a handbook, there are other workplace posters that are required to be posted and visible to employees where they work.

 No assurance is given that the information provided in this blog is comprehensive in its coverage or that it’s suitable in dealing with each individual’s particular situation.
 This blog article exists to provide general information only and does not constitute tax or legal advice, and cannot be used or substituted for tax or legal advice.
 Savvy Bird Consulting, LLC is not responsible for the implementation or outcomes this material may have.